syncfusion-content/xamarin-docs/Xamarin/SfNavigationDrawer/Transition.md

 ## Reveal

-The Drawer content is in fixed position and the main content will slide to reveal the drawer content.
+This transition keeps the Drawer content in fixed position and the main content will be slide to reveal the drawer content.

 {% tabs %}